angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 Both help to maintain cleaner and more declarative state management patterns where possible.
 Good patterns are no longer enforced by the `allowSignalWrites` flag, but instead by useful high-level signal APIs.

-With this shift, here’s a new general rule of thumb:
+With this shift, here's a new general rule of thumb:
 - **Use `effect()`** for tasks traditionally performed in `ngOnInit` or `ngOnChanges`.
 - **Use `afterRenderEffect()`** for tasks traditionally handled in `ngAfterViewInit` or `ngAfterViewChecked`, or when you need to interact directly with rendered DOM elements.

-Let’s dive into the specifics! 🚀
+Let's dive into the specifics! 🚀